The following questions and answers apply to Junior Deferral Program applicants.

 Am I eligible to apply to JDP if I have taken a semester off?To apply for the Junior Deferral Program, you must be a current college junior or the international equivalent who is scheduled to complete coursework and graduate from your undergraduate program by the following spring.
 If you are scheduled to graduate by spring 2024, regardless of the amount of time it took to reach that graduation date, you are eligible to apply to the program.Internationally educated applicants must be scheduled to complete coursework and graduate from their U.S. bachelor’s equivalent program by spring 2024 and are encouraged to contact the J.D.
 Admissions Office by email with further questions.

 Am I eligible to apply if I have advanced standing or additional course credits from high school dual enrollment, community college, etc.?

-To apply for the Junior Deferral Program, you must be a current college junior or the international equivalent scheduled to complete coursework and graduate from your undergraduate program by spring 2024.
-If you are scheduled to complete your undergraduate degree and graduate by spring 2024, regardless of the amount of time it took to reach that date or the amount of undergraduate credits you have earned by that date, you are eligible to apply to the program.
+To apply for the Junior Deferral Program, you must be in junior standing (or the international equivalent) at your undergraduate institution and scheduled to complete coursework and graduate by the following spring.
+If you are scheduled to complete your undergraduate degree and graduate by spring 2024, regardless of the amount of time it took to reach that date or the amount of undergraduate credits you have earned by that date, you are eligible to apply to the program in summer 2023.

 Can I apply to JDP if I am scheduled to graduate a semester early?

-Yes, you are eligible to apply to the Junior Deferral Program the spring of your junior year even if you are scheduled to graduate a semester early in December.
+Yes, you are eligible to apply to the Junior Deferral Program if you are in junior standing at your undergraduate institution even if you are scheduled to graduate a semester early in December.
 However, if you are accepted to the program, you will be required to defer for a minimum of 2.5 years after graduating from your undergraduate institution.